We Work in a Pragmatic Fashion

 Paid Search Advertising

-If you’re opening a new online store, the chances are you will unlikely get much visibility in search engine for the initial 6 months or even longer.
+If you’re opening a new online store, the chances are you will unlikely get much visibility in search engine for the initial six months or even longer.
 During this starting period, your best bet of getting quality traffic is either through social media or paid search.
-As our preference for many years, Google AdWords is a well developed product with highly targeted advertising methods.
+Being our favourite for many years, Google AdWords is a well-developed product with highly targeted advertising methods.
 Combining with Google Analytics which gives you all the insights needed to diagnose your website traffic, every dollar you spend in AdWords can be traced to your sales funnel so you can make a very calculated advertising investment.

-If you look at the short history of web industry, email marketing is really an age old marketing tool but it still remains the bread and butter for many SMBs.
-The need of mobile optimisation and tackling the universally agreed email beast Microsoft Outlook have finally become a past thanks to IT advancements, the then highly skilled email marketing tactic now takes almost nothing to begin with.
-Once you're educated with email related KPIs, you will harness your first reliable online revenue source in no time.
-To take full advantage of email marketing, we should consider automation such as customer journey and personalised shopping where you can inject personalities to your online business and make it interesting.
+If you look at the short history of the web industry, email marketing is one of the first adopters in online marketing, yet remains the bread and butter for many SMBs.
+The need for mobile optimisation and tackling the universally agreed email beast Microsoft Outlook has finally become a past thanks to IT advancements, the then highly skilled email marketing service now takes almost nothing to start.
+Once you understand email related KPIs, you will harness your first reliable online revenue source in no time.
+To take full advantage of email marketing, we should consider automation such as customer journey and personalised shopping where you can inject personalities to your online business and make it enjoyable.